-· Read food labels
+Read food labels

-Avoid all food and products that contains the species of crustaceans or molluscs to which you are allergic and any product whose label carries a precautionary statement warning that the product might contain the specific species or general class of crustacean or mollusc to which you are allergic, such as "may contain" crustaceans or molluscs or a specific type of crustaceans or molluscs (e.g., "may contain shrimp").
+Avoid all food and products that contain peanut and any product whose label carries a precautionary statement warning that the product might have peanut in it such as "may contain" peanut or similar wording.
 When provided by a manufacturer, precautionary statements are usually found after the list of ingredients or "Contains" statement if there is one.
 By December 2021 any precautionary statements will have to appear in this location only.

-If crustacean or mollusc is part of the product formulation, the specific species of crustacean or mollusc must be declared in the list of ingredients or in a separate "Contains" statement immediately following the list of ingredients.
-Crustacean and molluscs should be listed on the label of pre-packaged foods using their common names (e.g., lobster, crab, clam, oyster, etc.).
+If peanut is part of the product formulation, it must be declared in the list of ingredients or in a separate "Contains" statement immediately following the list of ingredients.